The Structure of the Programme

 The MPhil degree is a two-year masters degree.
 It consists of the MLitt coursework, followed by fifteen month period of research writing a 40,000 word thesis

-The SASP conversion diploma is designed for applicants with a good undergraduate degree that is not in philosophy.
+The SASP Conversion Diploma is designed for applicants with a good undergraduate degree that is not in philosophy.
 It consists of a year of undergraduate philosophy courses.
-Satisfactory performance in the conversion diploma can lead to admission to the MLitt or MPhil.
+Satisfactory performance in the conversion diploma leads to admission to the MLitt or MPhil.

 All degrees are awarded jointly by the Universities of St Andrews and Stirling.